petergrace1618/buying-history/README.md

 ![BuyingHistory console app screenshot](buyinghistory-console-scrshot-1.png)

-So what's next for Phase 4?
+## Phase 4?

 I discovered/realized a few things while writing this README.
 I
 - I want to change the `<store>`, `<seller>`, `<total>`, `<date>`, and `<price>` elements back to being attributes.
 It looks more sleek, and it's also more colorful with syntax highlighting.
 - The console app needs error checking to test for empty strings on input.